 The Ribbentrop-Molotov Pact and its importance

-The German-Soviet Non-aggression Treaty of 23 August 1939 established the supremacy of Germany and the Soviet Union over Eastern Europe and prepared the beginning of the Second World War.
-The Pact included an additional secret protocol, which provided for the division of spheres of influence among the two powers, from the Baltic Sea to the Black Sea.
-Article 3 mentioned the interest of the Soviet side for Bessarabia and the total disinterest of Germany towards South-East Europe.
+The German-Soviet Non-aggression Treaty of 23 August 1939 established the supremacy of Germany and the Soviet Union over Eastern Europe and prepared the way for the beginning of the Second World War.
+The pact included an additional secret protocol which provided for the division of spheres of influence among the two powers, from the Baltic Sea to the Black Sea.
+Article 3 mentioned the interest of the Soviet side in Bessarabia and the total disinterest of Germany towards South-East Europe.